taukakao/vanilla-live-iso/README.md

 ## Building Locally

-As UCR is built with the Debian version of `live-build`, not the Ubuntu patched version, it's easiest to build an iso in a Debian VM or container.
+As UCR is built with the Debian version of `live-build`, not the Ubuntu patched version, it's easiest to build an iso in a vanilla-pico VM or container.
 This prevents messing up your host system too.

 The following example uses Docker and assumes you have Docker correctly installed and set up:

  1) Clone this project & `cd` into it:

     ```
-    git clone https://github.com/Vanilla-OS/os.git && cd os
+    git clone https://github.com/Vanilla-OS/live-iso.git && cd live-iso
     ```

  2) Configure the channel in the `etc/terraform.conf` (unstable, all).